Last Updated on November 22, 2020 by Oddmund Groette

 Searching on the internet you can find a lot of articles on how to play the opening gap of the S&P 500.
 Today I did my personal twist on this strategy.
 Over the last two months, I’ve been trading a similar strategy, but not exactly the same as the one I’ve tested here.

 Here are the details (for long):

-- Yesterdays close must be lower than 0.25 of this formula: (close-low)/(high-low).
-The reason I use this is because of SPY’s mean reversion tendencies.
-It means less fills, but higher average per fill.
-The tighter I set this criteria, the better average per fill (but obviously less fills).
+- Yesterday’s close must be lower than 0.25 of this formula: (close-low)/(high-low).
+The reason I use this is because of SPY’s mean-reversion tendencies.
+It means fewer fills, but a higher average per fill.
+The tighter I set these criteria, the better average per fill (but obviously less fills).

 The test period is from 1.
 January 2010 until August 2012.
-In total there is 110 fills and 98 winners.
-Average per fill is a respectable 0.19%.
+In total there are 110 fills and 98 winners.
+The average per fill is a respectable 0.19%.
 Here is the equity curve:

 Here is the distribution:

 Small winners and occasionally a big loser.

 The data is adjusted for dividends and collected from Yahoo! and IQFeed.
 I have tested on both data sets with not much difference.
 I have used EOD quotes, ie. only open, high, low and close.